-The Vali was the first high-end dynamic headphone from the Russian brand Kennerton (luxury part of Fischer Audio).
+The Vali was the first high-end dynamic headphone from the Russian brand Kennerton (luxury part of Fischer Audio) before they develop their own planar, the Odin.
 It apparently got discontinued in 2019, but it has to be confirmed.
+It uses the samy Tymphany drivers found on the Aurorus Borealis.

 This headphone has supreme build quality and materials, with wood, leather and metal, but at the cost of heavy weight and not so great stock comfort.
 Clamping force is very high and the headband quite hard.
 It’s very easy to drive.